sandialabs/capp/README.md

 ### package.cmake

-The primary package information in a CApp application repository is stored in files:
+The primary package information in a CApp build repository is stored in files:

 ```